hippospace/hippo-sdk-samples/collect-fee-sample/README.md

 5. `node dist/index.js -c PATH_TO_CONFIG.yaml swap-with-fee APT zUSDC 0.1`

 Note that the sample code collects 0.1% fee and sends the fee to the hippo aggregator's contract address.

+Note that this sample uses these versions:
+- aptos: 1.10.0
+- hippo-sdk: 6.1.8

+It is important to make sure the version of `aptos` used in your project matches with the version of `aptos` used by `hippo-sdk` or various runtime type errors might occur.